 ]

-batch : List (Sub msg) -> Sub msg
+Sub.batch : List (Sub msg) -> Sub msg

 Summary

 In this section, we learned how to use subscriptions to listen to various events.
 Subscriptions also cause side effects.
-That’s why we have to let the Elm Runtime manage them.
+That’s why we have to let the Elm runtime manage them.
 Here is how the Elm Architecture looks with the introduction of subscriptions:

-Here is the entire code from EventListener.elm
+Here’s the entire code from EventListener.elm for your reference:

-module EventListener exposing (..)
+module EventListener exposing (Model)

 import Html exposing (..)